Cigarette: Lights

 Some cigarettes are marketed as "lights", "milds", or "low-tar".
-These cigarettes were historically marketed as being less harmful, but there is no research showing that they are any less harmful.
+These cigarettes were historically marketed as being less harmful, but there is no research showing that they are actually any less harmful than other types of cigarettes.
 The filter design is one of the main differences between light and regular cigarettes, although not all cigarettes contain perforated holes in the filter.
-In some light cigarettes, the filter is perforated with small holes that theoretically diffuse the tobacco smoke with clean air.
+In some light cigarettes, the filter is perforated with small holes that theoretically dilute the concentration of tobacco smoke with clean air.
 In regular cigarettes, the filter does not include these perforations.
 In ultralight cigarettes, the filter's perforations are larger.
 The majority of major cigarette manufacturers offer a light, low-tar, or mild cigarette brand.
 Due to recent U.S. legislation prohibiting the use of these descriptors, tobacco manufacturers are turning to color-coding to allow consumers to differentiate between regular and light brands.

 Research shows that smoking "light" or "low-tar" cigarettes is just as harmful as smoking other cigarettes.